Hilton Pyramids Golf

-Hilton Pyramids Golf Resort: Family Friendly Swimming Pool Day-Use in 6th of October City
+Hilton Pyramids Golf: Family Friendly Swimming Pool Day-Use in 6th of October City

 The beige and brown hotel lobby is fairly uninspiring, to say the least, and would definitely benefit from some modernisation.
 However, for an attractive 150LE, customers are granted use of their outdoor pool, as well as a meal and a soft drink.
 It’s important to bear in mind that children can use the swimming pool for free – something we were unaware of before our arrival.
 For 500LE, a group of three people can enjoy both the pool and the spa facilities, including the sauna and steam room.